ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

-The verifier compares the TLS client certificate presented
+The verifier compares the TLS client certificate presented during
-during mutual TLS negotiation and compares that to the
-expected key of the signer.
+mutual TLS negotiation to the expected key of the signer.
+Since the
+TLS connection covers the entire message, there are no additional
+requirements to check.

+Note that in many instances, the verifier will not do a full certificate
+chain validation of the presented TLS client certificate, as the
+means of trust for this certificate could be in something other than
+a PKI system, such as a static registration or trust-on-first-use.

 \[\[ [See issue #110](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/110) \]\]